Elementary Teacher-Special Education- Resource

 - Provides direct services to students with a disability per agreement on the IEP.

-- Maintains all aspect and provision of confidentiality related to (Family Educational Rights and Privacy Act) FERPA.
+- Maintains all aspect and provision of confidentiality related to (Family Educational Rights and Privacy Act) FERPA and (Health Insurance Portability and Accountability Act) HIPAA.

 - Meets and instructs assigned classes per the schedule established for the site.

-- Creates a classroom environment that is conducive to learning appropriate to the maturity and skill level of the students.
+- Creates a classroom environment that is conducive to learning appropriate to the development and skill level of the students.

 - Plans and prepares lessons to provide the students with the opportunity to meet and/or exceed standards as outlined by state standards.